AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 <InlineAlert variant="warning" slots="text"/>

 You must call the API below and retrieve identities stored in the SDK, **before** the user opts out.<br/><br/>This API does **not** include the identities stored in the Edge Identity extension.
-To retrieve the identities from the Edge Identity extension, use [getIdentities](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/09dd71f04d377c356dd24aac9b89ed0fffc1cf63/using-mobile-extensions/adobe-edge-identity/adobe-edge-identity-api-reference.md#getidentities).
-(FIX LINK)
+To retrieve the identities from the Edge Identity extension, use [getIdentities](../identity-for-edge-network/api-reference.md#getidentities).

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="3"/>